morrilet/TutorialWorldGenerationWiki/Rasterizer.md

 }
 ```

-Careful to change your world coordinates from the region into local coordinates when setting the block on the chunk.
+Note that you should always change your coordinates from regional to local when setting the block on the chunk.

-And add it to our world builder:
+Finally, let's add the rasterizer to the world builder:

 ```java
     @Override